In our modern business climate, employers need specialized workers.

 What is PERM Labor Certification?

 The PERM labor certification is a foreign labor certification.
 It requires employers to test the labor market before sponsoring an employee for a green card.
 This requirement is in place to ensure that foreign nationals are not displacing, or being selected over qualified US workers.
-Once the perm labor certification process is complete and the US government is satisfied that no US workers are willing and able to do the job, the employer can file the form I-140 Immigrant Petition for Alien Worker.
+Once the perm labor certification process is complete and the US government is satisfied that no US workers are willing and able to do the job, the employer can sponsor the foreign national employee for a green card.

 Steps in the PERM Labor Certification Process